 What is Nisayon?

-In our Sunday program (Grades preK-6) we help students to see the world through a Jewish lens.
+In our Sunday Religious School program (Grades preK-6) we help students to see the world through a Jewish lens.
 We also offer ways for parents to participate in their child’s education through family programs and holiday celebrations.
 Each year is filled with special events that translate Jewish learning into opportunities for Jewish celebration and growth.

 Our Pre-K to 3rd graders discover the holidays, symbols and values of Judaism.
 In addition, they begin learning the alef-bet and basic Hebrew words associated with the holidays and Jewish life.
 Each Sunday begins with an All-School Family Tefilah (prayer service) and singing.